- All collections have to be consulted in the General reading room.

 - The catalogues of illuminated manuscripts

-- Using the systematic and alphabetical card catalogue in the reading room:
+- Using the systematic and alphabetical card catalogue in the reading room.
+It contains notes with descriptions of manuscripts and a bibliography.

 Documentation and reference material

-- A large number of reference works on manuscripts (around 6,000 volumes) stored in open stacks, arranged by theme and by type.
+- A large number of reference works on manuscripts (around 6,000 volumes).

 - An iconographic and textual database with colour slides, photographs (monochrome), microfiches, microfilms and CD-ROMs (approximately 10,000 documents).